Denis P. Galvin: Retirement

-Following his retirement, Galvin has continued to work in support of parks and conservation, and has on occasion still been asked to testify in Congress.
+Following his retirement, he continued to work in support of parks and conservation, and has on occasion still been asked to testify in Congress.
 He has also frequently been sought out by the media to comment on Park Service matters.

 Writing for The George Wright Forum in 2007, in reference to the 1916 National Park Service Organic Act's mandate to "promote" Parks (and early Director Stephen Mather's view that they needed to be "widely used" if they were to be loved and supported by the American public), Galvin offered an expanded vision for the 21st Century: "There remains a need to promote the parks, not to bring people to them, but to promulgate the values they have come to represent."

 In 2008–2009, he served as a member of the National Parks Conservation Association's Second Century Commission for the National Parks, co-chaired by former U.S. Senators Howard Baker and Bennett Johnston.

-He served as a consultant for the Ken Burns 2009 television documentary film, The National Parks: America's Best Idea.
+He served as a consultant for the 2009 television documentary film, The National Parks: America's Best Idea.